-We bought our RV new and everything on the inside was in excellent shape when we brought it home.
-Excellent shape, but not a very up to date decorating scheme.
-Why manufacturers used so much beige and brown back then, is beyond my grasp.
+We bought our RV new, and everything on the inside was in excellent shape when we brought it home.
+Excellent shape, but not a very up-to-date decorating scheme.
+Why manufacturers used so much beige and brown back then is beyond my grasp.

-Early on I decided not to fight this color scheme and just add some pops of color to brighten it up where I could.
-Adding curtains wasn’t really on the list back then, but after a couple of years, the blinds for our biggest window started giving problems.
+Early on, I decided not to fight this color scheme and just add some pops of color to brighten it up where I could.
+Adding curtains wasn’t really on the list back then, but after a couple of years, the blinds for our biggest window started giving us problems.
 It wouldn’t open anymore, and when forced, couldn’t stay open.
-Which meant we couldn’t reach the window to open and close it.
+Which meant we couldn’t reach the window to open or close it.
 It was time to either replace the blinds or find a new solution.

 The Plan

 We decided to remove the valances and blinds on that side of the RV and replace them with curtains instead.
-It took some convincing to get Pieter onboard, but he too realized curtains would be a better (and much cheaper) solution.
+It took some convincing to get Pieter on board, but he, too, realized curtains would be a better (and much cheaper) solution.

 Remove the Valance

 The first thing to come down was the valance.
-The valance was screwed to metal brackets and came down fairly easy.
+The valance was screwed to metal brackets and came down fairly easily.
 It already looked much lighter with the fake leather/upholstery piece gone.
-What we didn’t know at the time, was that our valance covered up an area of very messy wallpaper installation.
+What we didn’t know at the time was that our valance covered up an area of very messy wallpaper installation.
 There wasn’t a whole lot we could do about it at this point – we had to continue.

 Installing the Curtain Rod